JeNilSE/wazuh-siem-proxmox/README.md

 ![Windows Dashboard](images/windows-agent-dashboard.png)

-## 7. Detecting Logon Failures (Simulation)
+## 7. 🛑 Detecting Logon Failures (Simulation)
 To test the system, we will simulate an attack.
 1. Lock your Windows PC.
-2. Type the wrong password several times.
+2. Type the wrong a few times.
 3. Log in correctly.

 ### Configuring Windows Audit Policy